divaricatum/cl-faq/README.md

 The current version of Allegro CL is shown on [this page](https://franz.com/products/allegro-common-lisp/index.lhtml).
-This FAQ applies to any version of Allegro CL 9.0 and any version with major version number 10 (e.g. 10.0 or 10.1).
+This FAQ applies to Allegro CL 9.0 and any version with major version number 10 (e.g. 10.0 or 10.1).
 It is noted where the version number is relevant to a FAQ answer.